 Apparently, the state got the message loud and clear: Physicians and patients are overly frustrated with the myriad administrative roadblocks that came along with the expansion of Medicaid managed care in Texas.
 Thanks to TMA's advocacy during the 2013 legislative session and the successful passage of Senate Bill 1150, relief from Medicaid red tape may finally be in sight.

 Got Medicaid or CHIP questions?
-Call the Knowledge Center.
+Call or email the Knowledge Center.

 Use These Medicaid Tools to Help Get Paid More Efficiently